Dissolution of the Soviet Union

-During the failed 1991 August coup, communist hardliners and military elites attempted to overthrow Gorbachev and stop the failing reforms.
-However, the turmoil led to the central government in Moscow losing influence, ultimately resulting in many republics proclaiming independence in the following days and months.
-The secession of the Baltic states was recognized in September 1991.
-The Belovezha Accords were signed on 8 December by President Boris Yeltsin of Russia, President Kravchuk of Ukraine, and Chairman Shushkevich of Belarus, recognizing each other's independence and creating the Commonwealth of Independent States (CIS) to replace the Soviet Union as a community.
-Kazakhstan was the last republic to leave the Union, proclaiming independence on 16 December.
-All ex-Soviet republics, with the exception of Georgia and the Baltic states, joined the CIS on 21 December, signing the Alma-Ata Protocol.
-Russia, as by far the largest and most populous republic, became the Soviet Union's de facto successor state.
+During the failed 1991 August coup, communist hardliners attempted to overthrow Gorbachev and reverse his reforms.
+However, the turmoil caused the central government in Moscow to lose influence, ultimately leading many republics to declare independence in the following days and months.
+On 8 December 1991, the leaders of its three founding republics—the Russian SFSR, the Byelorussian SSR, and the Ukrainian SSR—signed the Belovezha Accords and declared that the Soviet Union no longer existed.
+Eight more republics joined the declaration shortly thereafter.
+The Belovezha Accords also established the Commonwealth of Independent States (CIS) to replace the Soviet Union as a community.
+Kazakhstan was the last republic to declare independence, on 16 December.
+All post-Soviet states, with the exception of Georgia and the Baltic states, joined the CIS on 21 December by signing the Alma-Ata Protocol.
+Russia, as by far the largest and most populous republic, became the Soviet Union's recognized successor state.

-On 25 December, Gorbachev resigned and turned over his presidential powers – including control of the nuclear launch codes – to Yeltsin, who was now the first president of the Russian Federation.
-That evening, the Soviet flag was lowered from the Kremlin for the last time and replaced with the Russian tricolor flag.
-The following day, the Supreme Soviet of the Soviet Union's upper chamber, the Soviet of the Republics, formally dissolved the Union.
-The events of the dissolution resulted in its 15 constituent republics gaining full independence which also marked the major conclusion of the Revolutions of 1989 and the end of the Cold War.
+On 25 December 1991, Gorbachev resigned and transferred his presidential powers—including control of the nuclear launch codes—to Russian president Boris Yeltsin.
+That evening, the Soviet flag was lowered from the Moscow Kremlin for the last time and replaced with the Russian tricolor.
+The following day, the Soviet of the Republics, the upper chamber of the Supreme Soviet of the Soviet Union, formally dissolved the Soviet Union by adopting Declaration No. 142-N. The dissolution marked the culmination of the Revolutions of 1989 and the end of the Cold War.

-In the aftermath of the Cold War, several of the former Soviet republics have retained close links with Russia and formed multilateral organizations such as the Commonwealth of Independent States (CIS) and the Collective Security Treaty Organization (CSTO).
+In the aftermath of the Cold War, several of the post-Soviet states have retained close links with Russia and formed multilateral organizations such as the CIS and the Collective Security Treaty Organization (CSTO).
+A few, notably the Baltic states, moved out of the Russian sphere of influence and towards the West.